MAlvarez-0/pooltogether-v4-brownie/README.md

 ## Setting up PostgreSQL

 Installing the dependencies.
-Install psycopg2 both locally as well as in the virtualenv from which brownie runs.
+Install `psycopg2` both locally as well as in the virtualenv from which brownie runs.
+The `multicall` library only needs to be installed in the brownie virtualenv.

 ```
 apt-get install python3-psycopg2 postgresql postgresql-contrib libpq-dev
 pip3 install psycopg2
-/home/<user>/.local/pipx/venvs/eth-brownie/bin/python3 -m pip install psycopg2
+/home/<user>/.local/pipx/venvs/eth-brownie/bin/python3 -m pip install psycopg2 multicall
 ```

 Setting up and starting a cluster.